The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Where in the UK is the Stagecoach franchise based?

-Stagecoach Performing Arts is based in Walton on Thames, Surrey.
+Stagecoach Performing Arts is based in Woking, Surrey.

-With more than 350 franchises and 3,500 teachers worldwide, the company operates over 1,800 schools and classes and has a presence in eight countries, including Canada, Germany, Malta, Spain, Gibraltar, Australia and South Africa.
+Stagecoach is an international franchise with more than 350 franchises and 3,500 teachers worldwide, the company operates over 2,000 schools and classes and has a presence in eight countries, including Canada, Germany, Malta, Spain, Gibraltar, Australia and South Africa.

 What support and training do Stagecoach franchisees receive?